ahmedmdht74/Fawry_ECommerce_Project/README.md

 1. Clone the repo
 2. Update the database connection string
-3. Run `dotnet run` from the project directory
+3. add-migration to create DB

----
+4. add some Product Manually

-Made with ❤️ for learning and practice.
+5. Run `dotnet run` from the project directory